GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+#### 🚀 Added
+* New "View" setting under the Single Entry tab to mark an entry as "Read".

+#### ✨ Improved
+* Marking an entry as "Read" is now handled in the backend instead of the frontend, enhancing performance.

+#### 💻 Developer Updates
+* Removed the `gk/gravityview/field/is-read/print-script` filter in favor of the new "mark as read" functionality.

 = 2.24 on May 28, 2024 =

 This release introduces the ability to use different view types for Multiple Entries and Single Entry layouts, adds a new View field to display an entry's read status, and fixes issues with the File Upload field, product search, and merge tag processing in entry-based notifications.
 [Read the announcement](https://www.gravitykit.com/announcing-gravityview-2-24/) for more details.